Customizing robotic cable from the inside out for lasting performance

-- How will it move and how often
+- How will the robot move and how often?

-- Amount of time of exposure to extreme temps or liquids, etc.
+- Amount of time of exposure to extreme temps or liquids

 - Temperature where robot needs to perform